Papua New Guinea

 We stayed in a house similar to this one.

-All the residents of Kanganum and the neighboring villages gathered today outside the spirit house to hold a sing-sing: a festival of traditional music and dance.
-Throughout the day, small groups of people clustered together to help each other get ready — putting on traditional costumes made of specially selected leaves, woven bark, and grasses; painting faces, arms, and legs in intricate patterns; adding feathers and beads.
-We got to see all these preparations up close, which made it even more rewarding to witness the traditional dances that came next.
+Today the village came alive.
+Residents of Kanganum and neighboring villages gathered outside the spirit house for a sing-sing — a festival of traditional music and dance.
+Throughout the day, small groups clustered together to help each other prepare: putting on costumes of specially selected leaves, woven bark, and grasses; painting faces, arms, and legs in intricate patterns; adding feathers and beads.
+We got to see all of this up close, which made it even more rewarding when the dances began — rhythmic, powerful, and completely captivating.

 In the evening, we joined the village chief and elders in the spirit house for a ceremony held by firelight.
-Listening to the chanting and rhythmic drumming was magical.
+The chanting and rhythmic drumming echoed through the darkness — a fitting end to a day that had already given us more than we could have hoped for.

 Preparing for a sing-sing: a festival of traditional music and dance.